bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/cancer/cnas/cna_lab.md

 http://cbwxx.dyndns.info/Module5/results/oncosnp
 ~~~

 Where **xx** is your student number.
 Try to open up and visualize the chromosome plots from OncoSNP.
-If you have trouble opening these files, then you can also download them from the wiki.
+If you have trouble opening these files, then you can also download them from the wiki ([ploidy configuration 1](plots/HCC1395.1.pdf) and [ploidy configuration 2](plots/HCC1395.2.pdf)).

 ## Analysis Of CNAs using Sequencing Data